‘Now for the scales and arpeggios, C major hands together, please’, the examiner smiles glancing at the student who is waiting with bated breath.

 I love scales, and particularly relish watching my hands running up and down the keyboard.
 Technique is essential for good playing and it really means the ability to get around the notes accurately.
 Scales and arpeggios are important for all of the following reasons:

 - Regular practice of scales and arpeggios can develop excellent hand co-ordination.
 Absolute co-ordination is paramount between both hands as they flow up and down the keyboard.
-Focusing on the left hand as you play can help you to ‘hear’ it clearly and subsequently finger articulation will hopefully become clearer, and eventually, the left-hand will easily keep pace with the right.
+Focusing on the left hand as you play can help you to ‘hear’ it properly, and subsequently, finger articulation will hopefully become clearer, and eventually, the left-hand will easily keep pace with the right.

 - They can establish accurate fingering as in order to play them rapidly, you need to be very precise with your fingers.
 The fingerings should ideally be adhered to rigidly so they become a habit which will be repeated in every octave as you move up the keyboard.
 Aim to concentrate on remembering where the fourth finger sits in every octave; it’s surprising how this can help finger memory.

-- Scales and arpeggios can form the basis of firmer fingers, sometimes known as ‘finger strength’; every finger is utilized when playing scales.
+- Scales and arpeggios can form the basis of firmer fingers, sometimes known as finger strength or finger control; every finger is utilized when playing scales.
 Play on the finger-tips and practise with a deeper touch at slower speeds.

-- Scales and arpeggios help the student learn all 24 keys – which is no mean feat.
+- Scales and arpeggios help the student learn all 24 keys.
 It’s an extremely useful and vital feature in itself.
 To assist memory, study the circle of fifths; a chart which clearly sets out all the keys in relation to each other.

 When you next sit down to do some practice, why not start your session with scales and arpeggios?
 This way you’ll not only get them over and done with, but you will also practice them when you are fresh and receptive.
 And you may just end up enjoying them.